markaaronslater/NMT/readme.md

 -support for transformer architecture

+-support for convolutional encoder

 -support for more language pairs and translation directions

 **Optimally efficient:**
-* no unnecessary loops in training and inference code.
-* implements intelligent batching so that number of pad tokens in batches (which contain variable-length sequences) is minimized for both training and inference.
+* Model forward passes are fully vectorized to operate on batches of variable-length sequences.
+Intelligent batching is performed so that the number of pad tokens per batch is minimized.
+* Beam search inference translates batches of German sentences in parallel, for each of which it computes several candidate translations in parallel.
-* training uses PackedSequence objects to avoid needless computation inside lstm layer(s).
+* Training uses PackedSequence objects to minimize computation inside lstm layer(s).

 **Compact yet performant:**
-* employs variety of x in order to obtain BLEU score of 29 on y, even though uses only z total parameters (requires roughly Y GB of memory to train on Colab GPU, when use train and dev bsz's of 64), by using advanced techniques like weight sharing. easily fits in gpu memory of free cloud providers, like Google Colab requires only modestly sized default encoder and decoder each only contain single lstm layer. encoder lstm is bidirectional, and its states are projected evaluated using sacrebleu, the most strict and reliable bleu score calculator.

-**Supports variety of model, training and prediction features, including:**
-* scaled and standard dot product attention mechanisms.
-* beam search and greedy search inference algorithms.
-* extraction and application of either word-level or subword-level model vocabularies.
+* Achieves a BLEU score of 27 on the IWSLT 2014 test set, even though consists of only x total parameters (makes extensive use of parameter sharing, and preprocesses datasets such that vocabulary size is minimized. see below).
+* When use a batch size of 64, this requires ~ y GB of memory to train (this easily fits on, e.g., a Tesla T4 GPU, which is freely available on Google Colab).

+**Robust and convenient:**
+* Training loop performs early-stopping, and saves both "most-recent-epoch" (so can resume training at later date, or gracefully recover from Colab runtime disconnections, etc.) and "best-so-far" (so can load for later predicting test set, etc.) model checkpoints in Google Drive.
+* To facilitate hyperparameter search, automated logging system organizes model checkpoints inside a directory hierarchy, and stores them along with files listing their hyperparameter settings, per-epoch training stats (including dev set bleu scores), and per-epoch greedy predictions for the dev set (to observe translation quality)

 **Highly flexible and easily configurable:**
-* specify hyperparameter settings and architectural variations through set of configuration files (see options below).
-* config-importer ensures combination of settings is valid (raises assertion error).
+* Specify hyperparameter settings, as well as vocabulary and architectural variations through set of configuration files (see options below). config-importer ensures combination of settings is valid (raises assertion error).
-* several word-level vocab algs, like top_k and threshold.

-**Robust and convenient:**
-* training algorithm performs early-stopping and saves both "most-recent" (so can resume training at later date, or gracefully recover from Colab runtime disconnections, etc.) and "best-so-far" (so can extract for later predicting test set, etc.) model checkpoints in Google Drive.
-* automatically logs hyperparameter settings used by given model inside its checkpoints folder, along with training stats and dev set bleu scores, to facilitate hyperparameter search.
-* train model from scratch or resume training a checkpoint where left off
-* automates organization of models within file system .
+* Supports a variety of architectural, training and inference features, including:
+  * Scaled and standard dot product attention mechanisms.
-* streamlined training and hyperparameter search infrastructure.
+  * Beam search and greedy search inference algorithms.

-**Corpus preprocessing**

-all preprocessing steps save their outputs to corresponding files (see How to Run, below), so that if wish to change a given step, do not need to re-run prior steps.
-* all preprocessing performed starting from parallel sets of German and English training corpuses, "train.de" and "train.en", where line i of "train.en" is the ground-truth English translation of line i of "train.de".
-* Calls a series of pre-trained Stanford CoreNLP (Stanza) processors that perform tokenization, multi-word token expansion, and part-of-speech tagging on each corpus.
-* This part-of-speech information is then leveraged by truecasing algorithm that employs linguistic heuristics to decide whether or not to convert a word to lowercase (so that a word's meaning is not distributed across capitalized and lower-case embeddings, size of vocabulary is reduced, etc.).
-* These truecased corpuses of words are then optionally segmented into corpuses of subwords (employing byte-pair-encodings of https://github.com/rsennrich/subword-nmt-nmt).
-* Lastly, vocabularies are built and applied to the corpuses, from which intelligently batched sets of tensors are constructed ahead of training (to save time in forward pass), and are packaged along with all other relevant data (e.g., masks used by decoder during attention computation).
-* coming soon: additional preprocessing steps, such as compound-splitting and punctuation-collapsing.
+  * Extraction and application of either word-level or subword-level model vocabularies.
+Word-level vocab can be constructed by either top_k or thresholding algorithms.